Emil105105/LearningSoftware/README.md

 # LearningSoftware #
-This a program to help students (and others) to learn things more efficently
+This a program to help students (and others) to learn things more efficient

 ## License ##